 There is a relationship between feeling low and over-eating.
 We tend to look for comfort when we experience pain or distress.
 Sometimes, we seek that comfort through food, particularly that which is rich in fats and carbohydrates, due to the calming effect it has on our mind.

-Following are tips on how to deal with bullying:
+Following are tips on how to deal with overeating:

-1. Become self-aware: Figure out your strengths, your weaknesses, what you love about yourself and what you don’t, what matters the most to you in life and what doesn’t.
+1. Become self-aware: Figure out your strengths, weaknesses, what triggers your emotionally and what helps you to calm down.
+Practice mindfulness.

 2. Learn to accept yourself for the person you are: Before seeking approval from others, it is important to learn to love yourself first.
 Believe in yourself, no matter how difficult life seems.
 At some point, then the world, including your peers will come to believe in you.

-You can also seek guidance from our experts by clicking on “Chat With Us.”
+5. Seek Professional Help: If you cant manage your emotions and you feel overwhelmed, do seek professional help.
+You can seek guidance from our experts by clicking on “Chat With Us.”